How to Stop Snoring: 5 Simple Remedies to TryOct. 5, 2020 - Daniel Ford

 Chronic snoring can be a major nuisance for everyone within hearing distance.
 Thankfully, though, there are steps you can take to help stop snoring.

-Sleep on your side to silence the snoring
+1. Sleep on your side

 It sounds almost too simple, but sleeping on your side can be an effective way to quiet or stop snoring.
 Sleeping on your back causes your tongue to fall backwards into your throat, narrowing your airway and partially obstructing airflow.
 Side-sleeping helps to keep your tongue out of your airway, giving you quieter sleep.